The 50 Best Foods for Your Heart

 Papayas are another great source of this heart-healthy mineral, Morey says.
 Just one serving provides 313 per cent of the Daily Value of vitamin C, which can help to prevent atherosclerosis and diabetes-related heart disease.
 Papaya is also one of the foods that are high in digestive enzymes which help your gut break down foods and deliver healthy vitamins, minerals, protein, and more to your body.

 Common peanuts are less expensive than tree nuts like walnuts and almonds, but they confer exactly the same heart benefits.
 Researchers looking at the diets of people in the United States and abroad found that those who regularly ate peanuts and other nuts were far less likely to have died of heart disease—and any other causes—over the course of the study—published in JAMA Internal Medicine.
 For maximum health benefits, choose your peanuts unsalted and your peanut butter without added sugar.

 It doesn’t have to be the day after Halloween to enjoy pumpkin seeds, Morey says.
 “Pumpkin seeds are a good source of nutrients such as magnesium, zinc, and ALA, which may promote heart health by reducing blood pressure and oxidative stress, as well as increasing HDL.”
 Try roasting pumpkin seeds for a crunchy snack, or find pumpkin seed oil online or in gourmet stores.
 It makes for a great, nutty salad dressing.

 One of the relatively “new” ancient grains to gain popularity, quinoa is another whole grain to add to the list of best foods for your heart, Morey says.
 High in protein and gluten-free, studies show the grain can help lower cholesterol.
 “It is also an excellent source of antioxidants.”

 Hungry for a snack?
 Reach for some raisins.
 Eating raisins reduces “bad” LDL cholesterol, blood pressure and blood sugar compared to other snacks with similar calories, and they also may help lower risk of heart disease, suggests a review study published in the journal Food & Nutrition Research.

 Red bell peppers

 Red bell peppers are full of lycopene, Morey says.
-“They’re also a source of cholesterol-lowering soluble fiber and powerful antioxidant vitamins A and C, which are good for heart health.”
+“They’re also a source of cholesterol-lowering soluble fibre and powerful antioxidant vitamins A and C, which are good for heart health.”